 There’s just countless ways you can utilize char siu.
-Char siu sou (pastry), char siu pineapple buns, char siu rice, char siu noodles…the list goes on.
+You can turn them into pastry, buns, eat them with rice, noodles…the list goes on.
 So before you start making all of these different dishes, let me teach you how to master this recipe so you can begin your cooking journey with char siu.

 Char Siu (BBQ Pork)

 - 1 tsp black pepper

 - 2 tbsp soy sauce

 - Red food dye (add ⅛ tsp at a time until red colour appears)

 - 2 tbsp honey (for basting)